Detection of photon-level signals embedded in sunlight with an atomic photodetector: Conclusion

 \section{Conclusion}

 In conclusion, we have demonstrated the background rejection capabilities of using a single atom, in our case $^{87}$Rb, as a photodetector.
 By measuring quantum jump rates, photon-level signals can be detected with high fidelity even when embedded in up to tens of nW of sunlight power.
 The atomic dynamics driving the quantum jump rates are modeled using Einstein rate equations to quantify transitions caused by resonant sunlight.
 The model is found to agree well with experimental data, and is used to further calculate a channel capacity for the detection of optical signals in the presence of sunlight background using a single atom as a photodetector.
 The AC Stark shift caused by off-resonant background photons is calculated and found to be on the order of a few hundreds of Hz per \textmu{W} of Sun power.
-This does not significantly contribute to the internal population dynamics for rubidium atoms, but can be relevant for atoms with narrower lines.
+This does not significantly contribute to the internal population dynamics for rubidium atoms, but can be {a non negligible effect to account for to adapt this work to narrow-line atoms}.

 We studied the extreme case where the background is given by sunlight.
-However, there are applications dealing with lower background levels, as given by skylight, whose radiance on clear days is a factor of 2000 lower in intensity than sunlight \cite{AbbottSmithsonian1932annals}, significantly increasing the channel capacity (\autoref{fig:channel_capacity}).
+However, there are applications dealing with lower background levels, as given by skylight, whose radiance on clear days is {roughly} a factor of 2000 lower in intensity than sunlight \cite{AbbottSmithsonian1932annals}, significantly increasing the channel capacity (\autoref{fig:channel_capacity}).

-Frequency matching to the desired atomic transition is a requirement of this technique, which can be fulfilled both by tuning the emitter frequency or by tuning the light-shifts of the atom in the trap, for instance using the excited-to-excited state transition at 1529 nm for Rb atoms \cite{CoopOE2017,Veyron_PRXq_2024} to compensate Doppler shifts caused by a relative motion between emitter and receiver \cite{Ren2022, McSorley2025}.
+{We note that through-atmosphere applications, including free-space communications and LIDAR, typically operate with IR or NIR wavelengths, to take advantage of atomospheric transparency.
+Space communications could in principle benefit from shorter wavelengths to reduce diffraction losses over long links, but in practice mostly work with NIR wavelengths, for which mature laser and detector technologies exist.
+Our proposed Rb-based detector at \SI{780}{\nano\meter} thus lies in a preferred wavelength range for these applications. }

+{Tuning the source light to match the receiver wavelength is facilitated by the use of an atomic detector -- the same atom could be used by the source as an absolute wavelength reference, with no need for remote calibration.
+Nonlinear-optical "quantum frequency conversion" can be used to precisely shift the photon frequency \cite{Liao2017,Klop2021, Yang2020, HanADI2023}, either on the source or the detection side, e.g., to compensate for Doppler shifts.
+AC Stark shifts \cite{CoopOE2017,Veyron_PRXq_2024} can also be used to shift the receiver's resonance frequency \cite{Ren2022, McSorley2025}. }